Depictions of nudity: Studies of the human body

 In art, a study is a drawing, sketch or painting done in preparation for a finished piece, or as visual notes.
 Painting and drawing studies (life-drawing, sketching and anatomy) were part of the artist's education.

 Studies are used by artists to understand the problems involved in execution of the artists subjects and the disposition of the elements of the artist work, such as the human body depicted using light, color, form, perspective and composition.
 Studies can be traced back as long ago as the Italian Renaissance, for example Leonardo da Vinci's and Michelangelo's studies.
 Anatomical studies of the human body were also executed by medical doctors.
-The physician Andreas Vesalius work of anatomical studies De humani corporis fabrica (On the fabric of the human body), published 1543, was a pioneering work of human anatomy illustrated by Titian's pupil Jan Stephen van Calcar.
+The anatomical studies of physician Andreas Vesalius titled De humani corporis fabrica (On the fabric of the human body), published 1543, was a pioneering work of human anatomy illustrated by Titian's pupil Jan Stephen van Calcar.

 The Fabrica emphasized the priority of dissection and what has come to be called the "anatomical" view of the body, seeing human internal functioning as an essentially corporeal structure filled with organs arranged in three-dimensional space.
 In this work, Vesalius also becomes the first person to describe mechanical ventilation.
 It is largely this achievement that has resulted in Vesalius being incorporated into the Australian and New Zealand College of Anaesthetists college arms and crest.
 Sketching is generally a prescribed part of the studies of art students, who need to develop their ability to quickly record impressions through sketching, from a live model.
 The sketch is a rapidly executed freehand drawing that is not usually intended as a finished work.
 The sketch may serve a number of purposes: it might record something that the artist sees, it might record or develop an idea for later use or it might be used as a quick way of graphically demonstrating an image, idea or principle.
 A sketch usually implies a quick and loosely drawn work, while related terms such as study, and "preparatory drawing" usually refer to more finished drawings to be used for a final work.
 Most visual artists use, to a greater or lesser degree, the sketch as a method of recording or working out ideas.
 The sketchbooks of some individual artists have become very well known, including those of Leonardo da Vinci, Michelangelo and Edgar Degas which have become art objects in their own right, with many pages showing finished studies as well as sketches.

-Sexual education
+Biology and sexual education

-Depictions of nudity, sometimes sexually explicit, are allowed in the context of sex education as appropriate for the age of the students.
+Depictions of the human body, some of which explicitly nude, may be found in books in the context of human biology, growth and development (especially during puberty), human sexuality, and sex education, as appropriate for the age of the intended students.
+Nude photographs and illustrations are also found in sex manuals.